Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: Details of simulation study

-This appendix provides further details regarding the design of the simulations reported in Section \ref{sec:simulation}.
-The simulations examined six distinct study designs.
-Outcomes are measured for $n$ units (which may be individuals, as in a cluster-randomized or block-randomized design, or time-points, as in a difference-in-differences panel) in each of $m$ clusters under one of three treatment conditions.
-Suppose that there are $G$ groups of units that share an identical pattern of treatment assignments, each of size $m_g$.
-Let $n_{ghi}$ denote the number of units at which cluster $i$ in group $g$ is observed under condition $h$, for $i=1,...,m$, $g = 1,...,G$, and $h = 1,2,3$.
-The following six designs were simulated: \begin{enumerate} \item A balanced, block-randomized design, with an un-equal allocation within each block.
-In the balanced design, the treatment allocation is identical for each block, with $G = 1$, $m_1 = m$, $n_{11i} = n / 2$, $n_{12i} = n / 3$, and $n_{13i} = n / 6$. \item An unbalanced, block-randomized design, with two different patterns of treatment allocation.
-Here, $G = 2$, $m_1 = m_2 = m / 2$, $n_{11i} = n / 2$, $n_{12i} = n / 3$, $n_{13i} = n / 6$, $n_{21i} = n / 3$, $n_{22i} = 5 n / 9$, and $n_{23i} = n / 9$. \item A balanced, cluster-randomized design, in which units are nested within clusters and an equal number of clusters are assigned to each treatment condition.
-Here, $G = 3$, $m_g = m / 3$, and $n_{ghi} = n$ for $g = h$ and zero otherwise. \item An unbalanced, cluster-randomized design, in which units are nested within clusters but the number of clusters assigned to each condition is not equal.
-Here, $G = 3$; $m_1 = 0.5 m, m_2 = 0.3 m, m_3 = 0.2 m$; and $n_{ghi} = n$ for $g = h$ and zero otherwise. \item A balanced difference-in-differences design, with two patterns of treatment allocation ($G = 2$) and clusters allocated equally to each pattern ($m_1 = m_2 = m / 2$).
-Here, half of the clusters are observed under the first treatment condition only ($n_{11i} = n$) and the remaining half are observed under all three conditions, with $n_{21i} = n / 2$, $n_{22i} = n / 3$, and $n_{23i} = n / 6$. \item An unbalanced difference-in-differences design, again with two patterns of treatment allocation ($G = 2$), but where $m_1 = 2 m / 3$ clusters are observed under the first treatment condition only ($n_{11i} = n$) and the remaining $m_2 = m / 3$ clusters are observed under all three conditions, with $n_{21i} = n / 2$, $n_{22i} = n / 3$, and $n_{23i} = n / 6$. \end{enumerate}
+\begin{enumerate} \item A balanced, block-randomized design, with an un-equal allocation within each block.
+In the balanced design, the treatment allocation is identical for each block, so $G = 1$. \item An unbalanced, block-randomized design, with two different patterns of treatment allocation ($G = 2$). \item A balanced, cluster-randomized design, in which units are nested within clusters and an equal number of clusters are assigned to each treatment condition. \item An unbalanced, cluster-randomized design, in which units are nested within clusters but the number of clusters assigned to each condition is not equal. \item A balanced difference-in-differences design with two patterns of treatment allocation ($G = 2$), in which half of the clusters are observed under the first treatment condition only and the remaining half are observed under all three conditions. \item An unbalanced difference-in-differences design, again with two patterns of treatment allocation ($G = 2$), but where 2/3 of the clusters are observed under the first treatment condition only and the remaining $1 / 3$ of clusters are observed under all three conditions. \end{enumerate}